hanchoong-redis/redisvl-semantic-routing-benchmarking/README.md

 This project aims to evaluate Redis for text classification, using the same benchmarks and metrics used by [Cunha et al](https://arxiv.org/pdf/2504.01930).

+Note: This Semantic Routing implementation is unoptimized - More work has to be done to improve performance.
+Semantic Routing seems to perform inadequately when dealing with long-form texts.

 ## Method

 Semantic Routing involves processing texts into vectors, then applying a KNN style classification with aggregations.
 It relies on an embedding model and fast vector search mechanisms, which is Redis' forte.